Domodan/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 > 0. memset
 > 1. memcpy
 > 2. strchr
-> 3. The numbers speak for themselves
+> 3. strspn
-> 4. I believe in numbers and signs
+> 4. strpbrk
-> 5. Numbers constitute the only universal language
+> 5. strstr
+> 6. Chess is mental torture
-> 6. The shortest distance between two points is a straight line
+> 7. The line of life is a ragged diagonal between duty and desire
-> 7. I feel like I am diagonally parked in a parallel universe
-> 8. You are so much sunshine in every square inch
+> 8.
-> 9. Fizz-Buzz
-> 10. Triangles
+> .
-> 11. The problem of distinguishing prime numbers from composite numbers and of resolving the latter into their prime factors is known to be one of the most important and useful in arithmetic
-> 12. Numbers have life; they're not just symbols on paper